aginasb2109/Anomaly-Detection-in-Temperature-Data-using-Dual-Raspberry-Pi-Gateways-and-MATLAB-Integration-on-Thi/README.md

    Ensure the image file is in the same folder as your README.
 If the image is in a different folder, adjust the path accordingly (e.g., `images/project_diagram.png`).

----

-## Acknowledgments

-- Thank you to the creators of the [DHT11](https://www.adafruit.com/product/386) and [DHT22](https://www.adafruit.com/product/385) sensors.
-- Thanks to the [ThingSpeak](https://thingspeak.com) platform for providing easy IoT integration.
 - Special thanks to the [MATLAB](https://www.mathworks.com) community for powerful data analysis tools.

 ---